 The driver did not know, because of God's covenant with Abraham, God instituted a law of forgiveness of sin to Moses and the Jews.
 (Heb.
 10:1-5) “But in those sacrifices there is a remembrance again made of sins every year.
 For it is not possible that the blood of bulls and of goats should take away sins.”
 The law was only a foreshadowing of Jesus because (Gal.
 3:21) the law could not give life.
 (Heb.
 2:13-15 esp.
 V.14 keywords: that through death he (Jesus) might destroy him that had the power of death, that is, the devil).
 (Heb.
 4:15) Jesus was human just like us but He did not sin.

-The driver couldn't help but notice how the darkness shrank away from Jesus' light when they entered the dark zone.
+The driver could not help but notice how the darkness shrank away from Jesus' light when they entered the dark zone.
 They were a ball of light hurtling through the darkness.
 Satan is lolling indolently in rebellious pride on his evil, gruesome, stinking throne of death basking in the admiration of his devils.
-Satan, the devil, gloats and brags in front of his devils how he has killed the Son of God, God in the flesh, and "won".
+(1Cor.
+2:8) Satan, the devil, gloats and brags in front of his devils how he has killed the Son of God, God in the flesh, and "won".

 A far off sound catches his admirers' attention and as it draws closer at the speed of light they start to cringe away in fear; "It’s the Royal Chariot!"
 One whispers; “Look at the driver; it’s the second man on the cross.
 We killed him when we killed Jesus!”
 Satan shuts his proud mouth when he notices their attention is no longer upon him.
-Their bulging eyes plainly say what their mouth is afraid to; “Satan, why didn’t you at least lock those in that place called death; you found the man on the cross who railed on Jesus easy enough to put in hell?
+Their bulging eyes plainly say what their mouth is afraid to; “Satan, why didn’t you take those two to the place called death; you found the man on the cross who railed on Jesus easy enough to put in hell?
 Why not the other two?”

 The light of the Son suddenly envelopes them.
 Satan curses loudly; "%@#$&% that's not allowed here, I like the darkness!" and he violently turns to crush the light.
 The chariot furiously thunders to a sliding stop and Jesus steps out.
-But it's a different Jesus this time.
+But it is a different Jesus this time.
 (Isa.
-62:1-4) He is no longer the Forsaken One (Rev. 14:14) because upon His head is the royal diadem of the greatest, the eternal *King, and (Ex.
+62:1-4) He is no longer the Forsaken One (Psa.
+10:16, Isa.
+6:5, Jer.
+10:7 & Rev. 14:14) because upon His head is the royal diadem of the greatest, the eternal *King, and (Ex.
 28:4-31; Hosea 3:4; & Heb.
 4:14-16) upon His breast is the ephod of the great *High Priest.
 A great, shrinking dread fills Satan as (Psa.
 45:6 & Heb.
 1:8) Jesus casually leaves His scepter of mercy leaning against the flaming chariot.

 (Rev. 20:10) No quarter and no mercy would be shown these fallen ones who have become all that is evil.
 (Rev. 5:6-9) True enough, it is the Lamb as it had been slain but this time Jesus' face is shining like the sun, He is dressed in light and He radiates (Rev. 20:10) danger and (John 10:18) power as He strides (Mark 1:23-25 & 5:1-18 esp.
 V.12) toward the shrinking, horrified devils.
 The light He radiates is very painful upon them but they are afraid to move.

-The beautiful Son of the Almighty God of all glory, the Lord of all lords, the King of all kings, the God of all gods face is set with VICTORY and He plainly speaks; "I took all the cruelty, pain, degradation and humiliation you had and you didn't have enough.
-I didn't sin and you killed my sinless body unjustly and that unhooked sin and death!
-You've lost the key to hell!
+The beautiful Son of the Almighty God of all glory, the Lord of all lords, the King of all kings, the God of all gods face is set with VICTORY and He plainly speaks; "I took all the cruelty, pain, degradation and humiliation you had and you did not have enough.
+I did not sin, I did not surrender, I did not quit and you killed my sinless body unjustly and that unhooked sin and death!
+You have lost the keys to hell and death!
 I will resurrect my body, I will have my Church, I will have Me a people in My Kingdom of peace and safety (Rev. 21:4) where there will never be any more tears, where there shall never be any more death, neither sorrow, nor crying, neither shall there be any more pain."

 (Acts 4:10-12) JESUS is the only name under heaven by which salvation can be obtained.
 (John 6:44) "No man can come to me, except the Father which hath sent me DRAW him."
 (John 12:32-33) Jesus said; "And I, if I be lifted up from the earth, will draw ALL men unto me."
 (Rom.
 10:8-17 esp.
 V.17) A person must "hear" and "believe" God's word concerning Jesus Christ before they can be saved.
 (Eph.
 2:1-22 esp.
 V.8) The "faith" to be saved is a gift from God.
 SO: To obtain salvation any person must be "drawn" by God, "hear" and "believe" God's word about Jesus, be given the "faith" to be saved by God and only then can they obtain eternal salvation.